At a Glance

 - Taking payments

-- And most importantly; providing a warm and welcoming experience to our clients arriving at the practice
+- Providing a warm and welcoming experience to clients arriving at the practice

-The successful candidates will require a good telephone manner, the ability to multi-task, have a good sense of humour and be empathetic.
+The successful candidate will have a good telephone manner, the ability to multi‑task, a good sense of humour, and be empathetic.

 - Previous Receptionist experience is essential, veterinary experience is a plus!

-- Resilient with the ability to cope with potentially distressing and emotional situations
+- Resilient and able to cope with potentially distressing and emotional situations

 - An excellent communicator with strong empathy